 The location of observation bores in the area are shown below in Figure 1.
-Hydrograph for bore 71187 is included for example in Figure 2.
+Hydrograph for bore 71187 is shown in Figure 2.
 All hydrographs are presented in appendix 2.

 Figure 1: SOBN locations in Koo Wee Rup WSPA.

 Figure 2: Example hydrograph from Zone 2B.